fisheva/Eva-Theme/README.md

 ### Setting

 Due to some technical reasons, currently Eva Theme for VS needs to be used with my font and colors setting file.
-Please [download](https://github.com/fisheva/Eva-Theme/blob/master/Visual%20Studio/font_and_colors.vssettings) and import it.
+Please <a href="https://github.com/fisheva/Eva-Theme/blob/master/Visual%20Studio/fonts-and-colors.vssettings" target="_blank" download>download</a> and import it.

 ### Issue